Working with young people

 This section contains some general advice for working with young people.
 You must ensure that you have investigated the requirements and laws regarding adults working with young people in your area, and that you are fully compliant with them.

-Every adult who intends to regularly volunteer with CoderDojo should complete this Safeguarding e-learning module.
+Every adult who intends to regularly volunteer with CoderDojo should complete the e-learning module Safeguarding young people in CoderDojo (note that you will need to sign in to your Raspberry Pi account).
 You can also find a more extensive list of recommendations for working with young people in the champion’s handbook.

 One rule: be cool!

 You heard about it last week, and this is a reminder to pass on this oldest of CoderDojo principles to the young people attending your Dojo.